michaelschnyder/aspnet-mvc-webapi-owin/README.md

 A selfhost application (based on OWIN and HttpListener) to host the Web API in a console application

 ## MyProject.Web.WebHost
-Similar to the Project "MyProject.Web.WebHost" but hosted inside a ASP.NET Application.
+Similar to the Project "MyProject.Web.SelfHost" but hosted inside a ASP.NET Application.
-This shows the minimal setup to host a OWIN-based coponent (ASP.NET Web API in this case) in IIS-
+This shows the minimal setup to host a OWIN-based coponent (ASP.NET Web API in this case) in IIS

 ## MyProject.Web.WebApp
 This is the combined MVC and Web API Project, together hosted in a single ASP.NET Application in IIS or IIS Express